irfanullahjan/cm3035-advanced-web-development/midterm/README.md

 ## How to run the application?

-Python verson 3 is required to run this project.
+Python version 3 is required to run this project.
 I tested it using Python version 3.9.6 so in case of any issue, please ensure Python version is up to date.
-I also used Python vitual environments to isolate the packages that the application relied on.
+I also used Python virtual environments to isolate the packages that the application relied on.

 In order to run the application, please perform the following actions and commands in your OS terminal in the given order: